buggyrace/buggy-race-about/docs/teaching/submission.md

 # How students submit

 {: .todo}
-This isn't ready yet: the documentation is still being written.
+Some pages are not quite ready: the documentation is still being written! _(July 2023)_.